liuly0322/aplayer-ts/README.md

     .init({ /* refer to the aplayer doc */ })
 ```

-2. If you want to use `list.add`, `list.remove` and `list.clear` are removed, First install their plugins:
+2. `list.add`, `list.remove` and `list.clear` are by default removed, first install their plugins if you want to use:

 ```TypeScript
 import APlayer, { addMusicPlugin, removeMusicPlugin } from 'aplayer-ts'